bogdanvuk/rst/examples/paper/source/index.rst

 In the open literature, a range of machine learning systems have been introduced, including decision trees (DTs) :cite:`rokach2007data,rokach2005top`, support vector machines (SVMs) :cite:`abe2005support` and artificial neural networks (ANNs) :cite:`haykin2009neural`.
 Data mining is a field where machine learning systems have been widely used (see e,g. :cite:`witten2005data`), among which DTs, ANNs and SVMs are most popular (e.g. :cite:`rokach2007data,wu2009top,wang2006data`).

-Machine learning systems can be constructed using supervised learning, unsupervised learning or any combination of the two techniques **[ref]**.
+Machine learning systems can be constructed using supervised learning, unsupervised learning or any combination of the two techniques :cite:`flach2012machine,murphy2012machine`.
 Supervised learning implies using the desired responses to various input data to construct the system, while unsupervised learning implies constructing the system based on input data only.
 When the supervised learning is used, the lifetime of a machine learning system usually comprises two phases: training (induction or learning) and deployment.
 During the training phase a training set is used to build the system.
 Training set comprises input data and the desired system responses to that data.
-Once constructed, the system is ready for deployment, where new, previously unseen data will arrive and the system must provide the responses using the knowledge extracted from the training set.
+Once constructed, the system is ready to be used, where new, previously unseen data will arrive and the system must provide the responses using the knowledge extracted from the training set.

 Machine learning systems can perform various tasks, such as classification, regression, clustering, etc. Classification implies categorizing objects given the list of their attributes.
 Widely used to represent classification models is a DT classifier, which can be depicted in a flowchart-like tree structure.
 Due to their comprehensible nature that resembles the human reasoning, DTs have been widely used to represent classification models.
 Amongst other machine learning algorithms DTs have several advantages, such as robustness to noise, ability to deal with redundant or missing attributes, ability to handle both numerical and categorical data and facility of understanding the computation process.

 This paper focuses on oblique binary classification DTs.
 The leaves of the DT represent the classes of the problem.
 The non-leaves (also called nodes in the paper) contain the tests which are performed on the problem instances in order to determine their path through the DT until they reach DT leaves.
 Each instance of the problem is defined by its attribute vector - **A**.
-The tests performed by the oblique DT in each node are of the following form:
+The tests performed by the oblique DT in each node have the following form:

 .. math:: \mathbf{a}\cdot \mathbf{A} = \sum_{i=1}^{n}a_{i}\cdot A_{i} < threshold,
     :label: oblique_test